Slivka, Rose, b. 1919 d. 2004

 Collection size: 20.8 linear feet

-Collection Summary: The papers of craft expert Rose Slivka, an editor, writer, critic, and educator, measure 20.8 linear feet and date from circa 1947-2006, with the bulk of materials from 1950-1999.
+Collection Summary: The papers of craft expert Rose Slivka, an editor, writer, critic, and educator, measure 20.8 linear feet and date from circa 1947-2006.
 The papers reflect Slivka's work with associations and universities to encourage the recognition of crafts as an international and broadly defined art form.
 The routine business of publishing "Craft Horizons" magazine and the founding and operation of "Craft International" magazine are documented by correspondence and subject files.
 Correspondence is mainly professional with some scattered personal letters.
 Subject files concern various organizations, individuals and events related to Slivka's work and interests.
 Among the writings are manuscripts, notes, and research materials for her book about Peter Voulkos; also included are shorter writings on a variety of topics, poems, 2 diaries, lectures, and talks.
 There are many interviews with craftspeople and artists conducted by Slivka and others, some undertaken as research for articles.
 Photographs include artwork, views of Slivka, and craftspeople she observed when traveling abroad.